agamkapur/web-crawler/README.md

 8. Finally, some housekeeping changes were made, such as - extracting utilities to their own locations, reorganising tests, modifying logging and output routing, updating .giitignore, adding PEP8 formatting.

-## Resources and Referemces Used for Development
+## Resources and References Used for Development

 1. [Designing a Web Crawler - HelloInterview](https://www.hellointerview.com/learn/system-design/problem-breakdowns/web-crawler)
 2. [Design A Web Crawler - ByteByteGo](http://bytebytego.com/courses/system-design-interview/design-a-web-crawler)